 How to Get to Borobudur Temple

-You might consider ordering a Grab or GoJek, but keep in mind that the fare for a trip from Yogyakarta to Borobudur is quite expensive, around IDR 200,000 or more.
-And it might be quite hard to find a car back to the city.
-Check the rates on your preferred app.
+If you’re considering using Grab or GoJek, keep in mind that the fare from Yogyakarta to Borobudur can be quite expensive, typically around IDR 200,000 or more for one way.
+It may also be challenging to find a car for the return trip to the city, so I’d generally recommend avoiding this option.

 Entrance Tickets and Operating Hours